bookofproofs/bookofproofs.github.io/_sources/history/18th-century/borda.md

 * In 1795 he was made a member of the Bureau des longitudes.
 * Borda died shortly before the project to determine the length of the metre was completed.
 * An International Commission was set up to try to make the metre an international measure, but Borda argued against this on the grounds that the measurements were based on the Earth and should therefore be equally acceptable to every nation on Earth.
-* the old commander, after a long illness, died.

 Born 4 May 1733, Dax, France.
 Died 19 February 1799, Paris, France.